 \section{Abstract}

-{ The production of the lightest Higgs in the decays of neutralinos is studied using scans of the phenomenological MSSM.
-We find that scenarios where the decay $\tilde{\chi}^{0}_{2} \to h \tilde{\chi}^{0}_{1}$ is the dominant channel are severely constrained.
-However, the $\tilde{\chi}^0_{2,3} \to h \tilde{\chi}^{0}_{1}$ decays remain important and are highly complementary to multi-lepton final states in the LHC searches.
-The perspectives for the LHC analyses at 8 and 14~TeV as well as the reach of an $e^+e^-$ collider with $\sqrt{s}$ = 0.5, 1, 3~TeV are discussed. \PACS{ {11.30.Pb}{Supersymmetry} \and {12.60.Jv }{Supersymmetric models} } }
+{ The search for the production of weakly-interacting SUSY particles at the LHC is crucial for testing supersymmetry in relation to dark matter.
+Decays of neutralinos into Higgs bosons occur over some significant part of the SUSY parameter space and represent the most important source of $h$ boson production in SUSY decay chains in the MSSM.
+We study $h$ production in neutralino decays using scans of the phenomenological MSSM.
+Whilst in constrained MSSM scenarios the decay $\tilde{\chi}^{0}_{2} \to h \tilde{\chi}^{0}_{1}$ is the dominant channel, this does not hold in more general MSSM scenarios.
+On the other hand, the $\tilde{\chi}^0_{2,3} \to h \tilde{\chi}^{0}_{1}$ decays remain important and are highly complementary to multi-lepton final states in the LHC searches.
+The perspectives for the LHC analyses at 8 and 14~TeV as well as the reach of an $e^+e^-$ collider with $\sqrt{s}$ = 0.5, 1, 1.5 and 3~TeV are discussed. \PACS{ {11.30.Pb}{Supersymmetry} \and {12.60.Jv }{Supersymmetric models} } }